The Pain Beneath the Fear

 When Fear Surfaces

-A student asks whether the anxiety and fear that have arisen through practice will become a permanent state, and the teacher reframes this as a long-hidden reality now coming to light.
+A student asks whether the anxiety and fear that have arisen through practice will become a permanent state, and the teacher explains how uncovering buried emotions is a necessary part of the process.

 The Pain Beneath the Fear